Pandemic speed of COVID-19

 Lung Ultrasound observations in adults with COVID-19.

 Multiple B-lines indicated: A broad spectrum from focal to diffuse with spared areas.
 Is it possible for lung ultrasound to detect the early diagnosis of COVID-19 pneumonia?
 In the majority of patients, the ultrasound produced a diffuse B-pattern with spared areas.
-It was found that only 3 patients had posterior subpleural consolidations.
 The chest CT scan was performed in all 12 patients and indicated a strong correlation with ultrasound.
 The ultrasound scans revealed bilateral lung involvement with GGO, 42% of the patients had a crazy-paving pattern and four patients developed organising pneumonia.

 B lines - often non-homogenous with spared areas, increasing in number with severity, coalesced with 'white lung' appearance with severe disease.
 The thickened or irregular pleural line.